Life and Protection Insurance

 The name says it all.
 It's term assurance, as you only get a payout within the set 'term' e.g. 18 years.
 Its level, because the payout you get is fixed from the start of the term until the end.
 Level term assurance thus guarantees a known lump sum payout upon death within a fixed time e.g. £150,000 if you die within the next 18 years.

 Mortgage Life Assurance is designed to pay off the remaining mortgage debt on repayment mortgages if you die within a set period.
-It ensures your dependents need not worry about repaying the mortgage if you die.
+It ensures your dependants need not worry about repaying the mortgage if you die.

 It's a sad fact that whilst most of us are quite happy to insure our car, our house and our travel arrangements to their full value, few of us take quite as much care over our health and loved ones.
 This guide will assist you in considering your own situation.